wp-plugins/greek-sort/readme.txt

 No. When a post type is enabled that post type will automatically be sorted.

+= Does this add anything to my database? =
+Yes, but not very much.

+* A custom field called "greek_sort" is added to posts for enabled post types.

+* These custom fields are removed when a post type is disabled.

+* All custom fields and settings are erased when the plugin is uninstalled.

+= Will this slow down my website? =
+No. This plugin is light.
+Itwdoesn't run on the front-end of your website.

 = What if I want to write code? =
 Here's an example of how to use Greek Sort in your WP_Query:
 `<?php